caviles/dockerguide/README.md

      docker run node -p 80:3000 -v /var/www
      # docker inspect will tell you where the file was created
      $docker inspect <containername>
+     # if you don't like magic you can tell docker where to mount the folder.
+The example below mounts it to the current working directory
+      docker run node -p 80:3000 -v $(pwd):/var/www